GoogleCloudPlatform/professional-services/examples/bigquery-table-access-pattern-analysis/README.md

 ### Routines Creation
 There are several JavaScript UDFs created in BigQuery upon usage of the tool.
-These function files are not to be run independently in a JS environment, these file contents will be loaded by the Python package, `src/` to be constructed as a funciton creation query to BigQuery.
+These function files are not to be run independently in a JS environment, these file contents will be loaded by the Python package, `src/` to be constructed as a function creation query to BigQuery.

 <ul>

 <li>getPipelineTypeAndSchedule

-This funtion takes in an array of timestamp, and return a struct of the pipeline type and schedule according to the history.
+This function takes in an array of timestamp, and return a struct of the pipeline type and schedule according to the history.
 There are 3 possible values for pipeline type: live/dead/adhoc, and there are 4 possible values for schedule: non deterministic/hourly/daily/monthly.

 The routine file content is located in `bq_routines/getPipelineTypeAndSchedule.js`